-Proj Project Report Content for Concept Review of Commemorative Design Project Overview Description of the Project Describe the tentative program for the commemorative work, the history of the project, the goals, objectives, and proposed timeline.
+Project Report Content for Concept Review of Commemorative Design Project Overview Description of the Project Describe the tentative program for the commemorative work, the history of the project, the goals, objectives, and proposed timeline.
 Description of the Alternative Sites Describe the alternative sites, including the total area of the site to be impacted and allocation of land to proposed uses/programming.
 Commemorative Work Program in Relation to Each Site Describe the commemorative work program in relation to each site and how the program/design may change depending on which site is selected.
 See Concept Design below.
 Schedule Provide a tentative schedule for NEPA, NHPA and the project design.
 Project Cost Provide a total estimated cost of the project and its funding status.
 Outreach and Coordination Public Engagement Describe the project's public outreach component and whether any community or local coordination has been initiated.
 Project Information and Drawings Concept Design Provide concept designs for the commemorative work site or sites.
 Staff and the applicant will discuss the number of designs required at the Pre-Submission Briefing.
 The designs should depict the relationships of proposed improvements and existing site features and include the following: Site boundaries and approximate dimensions Existing and proposed topography of each design alternative Proposed commemorative work program Additional information as requested by staff Surrounding Context Describe the surrounding land uses, development, and the site's transportation network.
 Photographs Provide photographs and aerial imagery of alternative sites and impacted project areas.
-Environmental and Historical Considerations (may be cross-referenced with any NEPA/NHPA documentation if available) Historic Preservation Identify historic resources located within the project area for the alternatives, if known at this time.
+(Environmental and Historical Considerations (may be cross-referenced with any NEPA/NHPA documentation if available) Historic Preservation Identify historic resources located within the project area for the alternatives, if known at this time.
 Natural Resources Identify natural resources the project area for the alternatives, if known at this time.
+If available:

-Table 18: Project Report Content for Concept Review of Commemorative Design terms of flooding) affect, or be affected by, neighboring properties.
-Describe how the proposed design will minimize flood risk to the proposed action and the operations Project Report Content for Concept Review of Commemorative Design supports.
-Describe how the proposed design will minimize impacts to the floodplai Flooding Describe if the project is a critical action and how the proposed action will generally (in terms of flooding) affect, or be affected by, neighboring properties.
+Project Report Content for Concept Review of Commemorative Design Describe if the project is a critical action and how the proposed action will generally (in terms of flooding) affect, or be affected by, neighboring properties.
 Describe how the proposed design will minimize flood risk to the proposed action and the operations it supports.
 Describe how the proposed design will minimize impacts to the floodplain.
-Does the proposed design make the project and its operations more resilient to flood
+Does the proposed design make the project and its operations more resilient to flood impacts, and if so, describe how.